cyxx/blues/README.md

 ### Prehistorik 2

-The game data files of the DOS version are required.
+The data files of the DOS version, full game or [demo](http://cd.textfiles.com/ccbcurrsh1/demos/pre2.zip), are required.

 ```
 *.SQZ, *.TRK